thanish47/swivel-grid/README.md

 You can see **SwivelGrid** in action here:
 👉 <a href="http://thanish.com/demo/swivel-grid/" target="_blank" rel="noopener noreferrer">Live Demo</a>

+## Credits
+- The Core library was developed by Tanish Alaparthi.
+- Later revisions and enhancements are developed using AI Peer Programming with Claude Code.
+- This ReadMe.md file is re-written with the help of ChatGPT.

 ## Key Features

 ### 🎯 **Dual Layout Support**